Economy of India under the British Raj: Indian Ordnance Factories

 The history and development of the Indian Ordnance Factories is directly linked to the British Raj in India.
 The East India Company considered military hardware to be a vital element for securing their economic interest in India and for increasing their political power.
 In 1775, the British East India Company accepted the establishment of the Board of Ordnance at Fort William, Calcutta.
 This marked the official beginning of the Army Ordnance and the Industrial Revolution in India.

 In 1787, a gunpowder factory was established at Ichapore.
 Production began in 1791, and the site was later used as a rifle factory beginning in 1904.
-In 1801, Gun Carriage Agency (now known as Gun & Shell Factory), was established at Cossipore, Calcutta, and production began on 18 March 1802.
+In 1801, the Gun Carriage Agency (now known as Gun & Shell Factory), was established at Cossipore, Calcutta, and production began on 18 March 1802.
 This is the oldest ordnance factory in India still in existence.
 There were eighteen ordnance factories before India became independent in 1947.

 Agriculture and industry

 Between 1860 and 1914, agriculture grew by expanding the land frontier which became more difficult after 1914.

 The entrepreneur Jamsetji Tata began his industrial career in 1877 with the Central India Spinning, Weaving, and Manufacturing Company in Bombay.
 While other Indian mills produced cheap coarse yarn (and later cloth) using local short-staple cotton and cheap machinery imported from Britain, Tata did much better by importing expensive longer-stapled cotton from Egypt and buying more complex ring-spindle machinery from the United States to spin finer yarn that could compete with imports from Britain.
 The effect on industry was a combination of two distinct processes: a robust growth of modern factories and a slow growth in artisanal industry, which achieved higher growth by changing from traditional household-based production to wage-based production.

 In the 1890s, Tata launched plans to expand into heavy industry using Indian funding after being denied permission by the British since 1883.
 The Raj did not provide capital, but it was aware of Britain's declining position against the U.S. and Germany in the steel industry, and it wanted steel mills in India so it promised to purchase any surplus steel Tata could not sell.
 However, the British controlled government and railways, the largest consumers of steel in the country, mandated the use of steel with a BSSS (British Standard Specification Steel) rating, while the rest of the world used a NBSSS (Non-British Standard Specification Steel) rating.
 This obstructed Indian steelmakers' ability to produce cheaper NBSSS rated steel, making Indian steel uncompetitive in the global market.
-Britain also placed restrictions on steel imports, making Indian produced BSSS rated steel difficult to export for profits.
+Britain also placed restrictions on steel imports, making Indian produced BSSS rated steel difficult to export for profit.
 The Tata Iron and Steel Company (TISCO), opened its plant at Jamshedpur in Bihar in 1908.
 It became the leading iron and steel producer in India, with 120,000 employees in 1945.
 According to The Oxford Dictionary of National Biography, TISCO "became a symbol of Indian technical skill, managerial competence, and entrepreneurial flair".